yash956/Employee-Attrition-Performance/README.md

 3.Impact in productivity<br>
 4.Impact profit<br>

 Before getting our hands dirty with the data, first step is to frame the business question.
-Having clarity on below questions is very crucial because the solution that is being developed will make sense only if we have well stated problem.
+Having clarity on below questions is very crucial because the solution that is being developed will make sense only if we have well stated problem.<br>

 Business questions to brainstorm:
-1.What factors are contributing more to employee attrition?
+1.What factors are contributing more to employee attrition?<br>
-2.What type of measures should the company take in order to retain their employees?
+2.What type of measures should the company take in order to retain their employees?<br>
-3.What business value does the model bring?
+3.What business value does the model bring?<br>
-4.Will the model save lots of money?
+4.Will the model save lots of money?<br>
 5.Which business unit faces the attrition problem?